Science and Engineering Challenge

 Each challenge uses materials that you probably have in your recycling bin.
 They give you tips to make your project successful and the instructions are easy to follow.
 So what's stopping you?
 Have a go and perhaps challenge your family too.
 The instructions can be downloaded by clicking on the link below the image.

 Make sure your adult knows what you are doing and agrees that it is safe.

 Can you harness the power of the wind to make your lift work?

 More Science at Home

-This week, have a go at the Primary Science Teaching Trust's liquid science.
+This week, have a go at the Primary Science Teaching Trust's science with light.

 Click on the link below the picture for the full instructions.

 As always, only do these activities with a grown up.

 Have you ever wondered what jobs scientists do?
 The Primary Science Teaching Trust is encouraging us to find out about scientists past and present and what their jobs involve.